Ways to Fix ‘Duplicate Without User-Selected Canonical’ Status in Google Search Console

 The “Duplicate without user-selected canonical” status is caused by two issues.
 1. Content duplication and 2.
 Usage of the canonical tag.

-Google identified the duplicate content within your website; However, Google may not have indexed any version, as this often occurs when Google is unsure which version of identical copies is preferable or Google will automatically choose one of the pages to index.
+Google identified the duplicate content within your website; However, Google may not have indexed any version, as this often occurs when Google is unsure which version of identical copies is preferable, or Google will automatically choose one of the pages to index.

-What causes duplicate errors in the Google search console
+What causes duplicate errors in the Google Search Console

-Having duplicate content within a single website means that multiple URLs on your website display the same content, often unintentionally.
+Having duplicate content within a single website means that multiple URLS on your website display the same content, often unintentionally.
 This content usually takes the form of:

 - Reposting old blog posts without adding any new or valuable information.